-Erickson found out that she was an active and proud Christian who was active in her local church community in the past, but these days she barely attended any of the services anymore and when she did she didn’t talk to anybody there.
+Erickson found out that she was an active and proud Christian who was active in her local church community in the past.
+Still, these days, she barely attended any of the services anymore, and when she did, she did not talk to anybody there.

 The only people in her life were her housekeeper and her maid who came each morning to do the housework, prepare the meals and wash the dishes.

-After the introduction, Erickson demanded that he would be given a tour of the house because he wanted to inspect the house in order to get a clearer picture of her.
+After the introduction, Erickson demanded that he be given a tour of the house because he wanted to inspect the house to get a clearer picture of her.

 She reluctantly agreed.

-The house was dark and deprived of color.
+The house was dark and deprived of colour.

-The last room the old lady showed Dr. Erickson couldn’t be more different, it was full of light and filled with three gorgeous adult African violets who were in full bloom.
+The last room the old lady showed Dr Erickson could not be more different; it was full of light and filled with three gorgeous adult African violets, which were in full bloom.

-There was even a fourth pot where the old lady had planted a leaf to grow into the fourth flower.
+There was even a fourth spot where the old lady had planted a leaf to grow into the fourth flower.